ryanfitzer/nmsp/README.md

 The typical solution has been to store everything in top-level object literal.
 The object literal approach definitely works, but it can become very fragile due to the potential for naming conflicts and changes/updates to your data during the life of your application.
 Managing your namespace(s) with `nmsp` significantly reduces this pain.

 In addition, these data sources may need to be handled before your application is even loaded (where you may have something like [Lodash](https://lodash.com) available).
 For example, when your application is loaded via a `<script>` tag at the end of the `<body>`, but various data sources may need to be embedded throughout the `<body>` and `<head>`.
 The tiny size of `nmsp` helps to minimize the downsides of loading it in `<head>` of your document.

-## Features ##

-  - Static and Instance methods...
-  - UMD...
-  - Tiny...
-  - Browser and Node...